 The New York Times posted an article on the Golden Gang in January 2017 if you want to read more about this funny group of stand-up comedians in Iceland.

 If you want to be on stage then look up Golden Gang Comedy on Facebook and send them a message.

-The Golden Gang will move to the Secret Cellar in Lækjargata street downtown and I think they will be performing on Fridays.
+The Golden Gang moved to the Secret Cellar in Lækjargata street downtown.
 The owner of that comedy club is the magician Bjarni Baldvinsson and here you will f.ex. find the great Canadian stand-up comedian, York Underwood, who wrote articles for Guide to Iceland for a while.
-They have a show every night at 9 pm in English.